-Code of Business Conduct and Ethics
+Corporate Governance Guidelines and Code of Business Conduct and Ethics

-The Board has adopted a set of Corporate Governance Guidelines, a Code of Business Conduct & Ethics and a Supplemental Code of Ethics.
-A copy of each of these documents, along with the charters of each of the committees described above, is available on the Company's website at www.seacormarine.com and is also available to stockholders in print without charge upon written request to the Company's Investor Relations Department, 12121 Wickchester Lane, Suite 500, Houston, Texas 77079.
+The Board has adopted a set of Corporate Governance Guidelines, a Code of Business Conduct and Ethics and a Supplemental Code of Ethics.
+A copy of each of these documents, along with the charters of each of the committees described above, is available on the Company's website at www.seacormarine.com by navigating to "Investors," and clicking "Corporate Governance," and is also available to stockholders in print without charge upon written request to the Company's Investor Relations Department, 12121 Wickchester Lane, Suite 500, Houston, Texas 77079.

 The Corporate Governance Guidelines address areas such as director responsibilities and qualifications, director compensation, management succession, board committees and annual self-evaluation.
-The Code of Business Conduct & Ethics is applicable to the Company's directors, officers and employees and the Supplemental Code of Ethics is applicable to the Company's Chairman, the Company's Chief Executive Officer, the Chief Financial Officer and other senior financial officers.
+The Code of Business Conduct and Ethics is applicable to the Company's directors, officers and employees and the Supplemental Code of Ethics is applicable to the Company's Chairman, the Company's Chief Executive Officer, the Chief Financial Officer and other senior financial officers.
 The Company will disclose future amendments to, or waivers from, certain provisions of the Supplemental Code of Ethics on its website within two business days following the date of such amendment or waiver.